BM023/MyPortfolio/README.md

 -----

-## 📄 Contact
+##  Contact

-I'm always open to new connections and collaborations.
+I am always open to new connections.
 Feel free to reach out\!

 | Platform | Link |
 | :--- | :--- |